 Then there can be a series of rules whose job is to look for things that may raise suspicion, and if they fire, they logically insert a new SuspiciousAccount() instance.
 All the other rules just have conditions like "not SuspiciousAccount()" or "SuspiciousAccount()" depending on their needs.
 Note that this has the advantage of allowing there to be many rules around raising suspicion, without touching the other rules.
-After all the facts causing the SuspiciousAccount() insertion are removed, the account handling reverts to a normal mode of operation where, for instance, a rule with "not SuspiciousAccount()" may kick in, which flushes through any blocked transactions.
+After all the facts causing the SuspiciousAccount() instance, a rule with "not SuspiciousAccount()" may kick in, which flushes through any blocked transactions.